MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * [Android] Ability to check if notifications are enabled
 * [iOS (all supported versions) & macOS 10.14+] Request notification permissions and customise the permissions being requested around displaying notifications
 * [iOS 10 or newer and macOS 10.14 or newer] Display notifications with attachments
+* [iOS 12.0+] Support for custom notification settings UI via "Configure Notifications in <application name>" button in notification context menu (API available on macOS 10.14+ but UI button does not appear in practice)
 * [iOS and macOS 10.14 or newer] Ability to check if notifications are enabled with specific type check
 * [Linux] Ability to to use themed/Flutter Assets icons and sound
 * [Linux] Ability to to set the category